mitchness/DoorDilemma/README.md

           Their MOM rushes to the scene.

           MOM
-          Your so good with kids.
+          Your SO good with kids.

+          Larry glares, wheezing.

 * Scene 5 – Elevator Duel